dashee87/betScrapeR/README.md

 ### Tutorial

 I've created a short tutorial on how to install and use `betScrapeR`, including an example showing how `betScrapeR` can be used to identify arbs.
-The tutorial can be viewed [here](https://github.com/dashee87/betScrapeR/vignettes/example.Rmd).
+The tutorial can be viewed [here](https://github.com/dashee87/betScrapeR/blob/master/vignettes/example.Rmd).
+A tennis specific tutorial is available [here](https://github.com/dashee87/betScrapeR/blob/master/vignettes/tennis.md).

 ### Obtain a Betfair Developer Application Key